 The nuclear fusion reactions can emit or absorb…

-In nuclear medicine, a particular radionuclide is administered to the patient, in order to investigate a specific physiological phenomenon by a special detector, generally a gamma camera, outside the body.
-The injected radionuclide is selectively deposited in certain organs (thyroid, kidney, etc.) can be seen from the gamma camera the size, shape and function of these bodies.
-Most of these procedures are diagnostic, although some radionuclides are administered for therapeutic purposes.
+In nuclear medicine, a given radionuclide is administered to the patient, with the aim of investigating a specific physiological phenomenon by means of a special detector, usually a gamma camera, located outside the body.
+The injected radionuclide is selectively deposited in certain organs (thyroid, kidney, etc.).
+The size, shape and functioning of these organs can be seen from the gamma camera.
+Most of these procedures are diagnostic, although in some cases radionuclides are administered for therapeutic purposes.